 - Upcoming Projects lists both future and recent credits (this is the most up-to-date list online)

-- Stage Management Resume for Erin Joy Swank (as of February 2019) - PDF - includes credits in multiple genres
+- Stage Management Resume for Erin Joy Swank (as of October 2021 - PDF) - includes credits in multiple genres; please contact me for resumes tailored to each genre

 - Educational and Lecture/Workshop credits are available on the Guest Speaker webpage